myPhysicsLab Documentation

 The regular expressions for short-names are defined in two places:

 For more information, see Short Names in the Terminal class documentation.
-See the section Global Variable Usage to learn about what global variables are available, such as app and myphysicslab.
+See the section about Global Variables to learn about what global variables are available, such as app and myphysicslab.

 Miscellaneous Script Locations